Physical Recovery After Stroke

 Standing on a slackline

-This simple yet challenging exercise has helped me improve my balance and agility while also regaining some feeling in my stroke-affected left leg.
+This straightforward yet challenging exercise has helped me improve my balance and agility post-stroke while also helping me regain some feeling in my stroke-affected left leg.

 I had never stepped foot on a slackline before I had a stroke.
 Today, it’s one of my favorite things to do.